jessicaloohw/jessicaloohw.github.io/README.md

 ## Biography

 I am currently a Data Scientist in the Digital Pathology Machine Learning Team at [Verily Life Sciences](https://verily.com/).
-Prior to this, I completed my BEng/MEng in [Biomedical Engineering at Imperial College London](https://www.imperial.ac.uk/bioengineering) and PhD in [Biomedical Engineering at Duke University](https://bme.duke.edu/).
+Prior to this, I completed my PhD in [Biomedical Engineering at Duke University](https://bme.duke.edu/) and BEng/MEng in [Biomedical Engineering at Imperial College London](https://www.imperial.ac.uk/bioengineering).
 My research focuses on machine learning for medical image analysis and clinical applications.

 ---